MayamaTakeshi/redmine_rt/README.md

 In case you use redmine behind a proxy like nginx you will need to properly setup the proxy to handle websocket connections.
-Add something like this before the your location block for redmine:
+Add something like this before your location block for redmine:
 ```
         location = /redmine/cable {
             proxy_set_header        Host            $host;